Learning Outcomes

 }

-And classes of course support single-inheritance to achieve polymorphism:
+And Javascript classes support single-inheritance to achieve polymorphism:

 class LoudPerson extends Person {